 The first CDIPS data release (2019-10-02) contains 159,343 light curves of target stars that fell on silicon during TESS Sectors 6 and 7.
 They cover about one sixth of the Galactic plane.
 The target stars are described and listed in Bouma et al. 2019.
 They are stars for which a mix of Gaia and pre-Gaia kinematic, astrometric, and photometric information suggest either cluster membership or youth.

-Each target is stored in a sub-directory based on the Sector it was observed in as a 4-digit zero-padded number.
+Each target's light curve file is stored in a sub-directory based on the Sector it was observed in as a 4-digit zero-padded number.
 They are further divided into sub-directories based on the camera and chip number they are on.
 For example, "s0006/cam1_ccd1/" for Sector 6 light curves that are on CCD #1 on Camera #1.

 The light curves are in a FITS format familiar to users of the Kepler, K2, and TESS-short cadence light curves made by the NASA Ames team.
 Their file names follow this convention: